DrCpp/drmock-generator/README.md

 ## Developer notes

-Details on the interface implemented by output code of `drmock-gen` is compliant with the specification of the C++ framework.
+Details on the interface implemented by output code of `drmock-generator` is compliant with the specification of the C++ framework.
 See the documentation of the main framework for details.